-The Compensation Committee believes that a substantial portion of the Named Executive Officer's compensation should be awarded in equity-based compensation since equitybased compensation is directly linked to the interests of stockholders.
+The Compensation Committee believes that a substantial portion of the Named Executive Officer's compensation should be awarded in equity-based compensation since equity-based compensation is directly linked to the interests of stockholders.
 The Compensation Committee has elected to grant stock options to the Named Executive Officers and other key employees as the primary long-term incentive vehicle.
 In making this determination, the Compensation Committee considered a number of factors including: the accounting impact, potential value of stock option grants versus other equity instruments and cash incentives, and the alignment of equity participants with stockholders.
 The Compensation Committee determined to grant stock options to:

-- · enhance the link between the creation of stockholder value and executive compensation; - · provide an opportunity for equity ownership; - act as a retention tool; and - · provide competitive levels of total compensation.
+- enhance the link between the creation of stockholder value and executive compensation; - provide an opportunity for equity ownership; - · act as a retention tool: and - provide competitive levels of total compensation.

-Each of Mr. Shallcross' 2019 and 2020 bonuses included a grant of options exercisable for 450,000 shares of common stock.
+Mr. Shallcross' 2020 and 2021 bonuses included a grant of options exercisable for 45,000 and 65,000 shares of Common Stock, respectively.
 The stock options granted vest in equal monthly installments over a three-year term and are subject to the recipient's continued employment, therefore acting as a significant retention incentive.